tanguc/PersistentParadoxPlex/README.md

 - Demultplexing of TCP sockets
 - Identification and handle of lifecycle for TCP sockets
 - Unique UUID generated TCP sockets
+- Highly generic Protobuf definition for almost all uses cases
 - gRPC for upstreams clients (eg. the Cloud/K8S)
 - Fair distribution of downstream peers (TCP sockets) via Round Robin like heuristics
 - Broadcast to all/active/inactive downstream peers